Your Guide to Casual Employment Changes

 2025

-We’ve got a simple explainer to get you up to speed on what these changes mean for you and your casual workforce.
+We’ve got a simple explainer to get you up to speed on what these changes mean for your business and your casual team members.

 What is a casual employee under the new definition?